EstherUto/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/86085601/123565093-adb8e880-d789-11eb-8fc9-f1efa93f9375.png)

 The `Outcome Based on Goal` graph shows that fundraisers less than $5,000 had over a 70% chance of succeeding.
 If the playwright would like an asking production price between $15,000 to $19,999, there is a 50-50 chance of succeeding or failing.
 As expected, the more the asking production price, the higher the chance of failure.
-The table and graph shows that an asking price range between $35,000 and $44,999 had a 67% chance of succeeding but a sample size of 9 fundraisers in this price range is too small to say how truly successful the fundraiser for the playwright client would be in comparison to the 750 projects that had asking prices below $5,000.
+The playwright is looking to raise $10,000, however, based on the data, the chances of reaching that goal is only 54%.
+The playwright may have a better chance of succedding by hosting two $5,000 fundraisers.

 ### Challenges and Difficulties Encountered